arrowsw/full-calendar/README.md

 ### Day View

-- Resize from all four sides (top, bottom, left, right)
+- Resize from top and bottom
 - Visual feedback with resize handles
 - Real-time preview of new start and end times
 - Minimum duration of 15 minutes